-The UK Anti-Doping Agency have revealed the total expenditure of a recent court case against former world heavyweight champion Tyson Fury and his cousin Hughie.
+The UK Anti-Doping Agency has revealed the total expenditure of a recent court case against former world heavyweight champion Tyson Fury and his cousin Hughie.

-Both fighters are now free to resume their careers without further repercussions, although UKAD counts the cost.
+Both fighters can now resume their careers without further repercussions.
+However, UKAD counts the cost.

 A statement sent to WBN and released wider on Thursday said: “In response to a Freedom of Information (FOI) request regarding the costs to UK Anti-Doping (UKAD) of the case against Mr. Tyson Fury and Mr. Hughie Fury.

 “The money spent by UK Anti-Doping in the Fury case shows that if we determine evidence of doping, we will pursue a case against an athlete, coach, or doctor, regardless of their public profile or status.

 “In this case, two Anti-Doping Rule Violations were upheld.
 Two-year bans are given to each athlete.

 “As an arm’s length body of government, we are always careful about how we spend public money.